GuylianGilsing/PHPValidation/README.md

 ```

 ### isFloat
-When added, and the field exists, and the field is of the following types: `string`, `float`, `int`, it will check if the given value can be converted to a float without losing any data, and thus is an float.
+When added, and the field exists, and the field is of the following types: `string`, `float`, or `int`, it will check if the given value can be converted to a float without losing any data, and thus is an float.

 ```php
 $builder->setValidators([